 The program recognises that employment-based training aligned to skills shortages is a critical priority for the Queensland Government.
 It aims to provide funding aligned to the skills needs of industry and respond to changing government priorities..

 The program provides the flexibility for apprentices, trainees and their employers to select a preferred registered training organisation (RTO) from a list of pre-approved suppliers for the delivery of nationally recognised, accredited training to meet their specific needs.
 The program works in conjunction with the Commonwealth Australian Apprenticeships system, under which apprentices and trainees (also known in some jurisdictions as "Australian Apprentices") enter into legally binding training contracts with their employers and receive structured training to achieve a nationally recognised qualification.

 The Queensland Training Information Services (QTIS) website provides comprehensive information on all apprenticeships and traineeships that are approved in Queensland, including the priority level and government contribution.

 Information on how to become a pre-approved supplier to be able to provide funded training under the User Choice program.

 Information on funding and pricing under User Choice.

 Access to User Choice policies, information sheets and pricing lists.

 Free training for Year 12 graduates

-Free training for Year 12 graduates is available through two Queensland Government VET investment programs - the Certificate 3 Guarantee and User Choice.
+Free training for Year 12 graduates is available through 2 Queensland Government VET investment programs—the Certificate 3 Guarantee and User Choice.
 Read more about free training in high priority areas for Year 12 graduates.